abrgr/abrgr.github.io/_posts/2020-03-15-past-time-to-take-covid-seriously.md

 * Wash your hands religiously and properly (20+ seconds) and continue to avoid touching your face.
 We're all at home, why go this extra step?
 Because it costs nothing to do.

 * I go for outdoor walks and stay away from people we pass.

+* I have delayed non-essential, non-emergency doctor appointments.

+* Ask your doctor for a prescription for Hydroxychloroquine and fill it.
+It has the potential for serious side effects but is the standard of care for

+## Summary

+Take literally any steps you possibly can to reduce your exposure.
+1% reduced exposure is significant and worth enormous sacrifice.
+The post office can wait.
+The store can wait.
+You can get bored.
+Do not listen to the government in a few weeks if they tell you it's safe to return to normal.
+It will not be.
+Increase precaution much faster than they tell you to and reduce it **much** slower.

+We will get through this and our lives will return to normal.
+We will hang out with friends again and stop "social distancing."
+Life will go on and we will thrive.
+But we must make real sacrifices now to ensure that we actually return to normal in a few months.
+The point here is not to scare anyone.
+The point is to make you realize that it is not only OK but **absolutely vital** to act paranoid right now so that we can eliminate our paranoia and return to normal lives as quickly as possible.

 ## Help